-Whichever method you choose, your prescription will be ready for collection after 5.00pm, two days after your order.
+Whichever method you choose, your prescription will be ready for collection after 17:00, two working days after your order.
 Please speak to a receptionist for further information.

 Urgent Prescription Requests

 It is your responsibility, or your carer’s responsibility to order medication in a timely manner.

 For safety reasons, we cannot accept ‘urgent’ prescription requests unless the circumstances are exceptional.